Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-confessions-of-an-eco-hypocrite.html.markdown

 This month we’re recommending Sami’s hometown of Clevedon, North Somerset.
 It’s a lovely seaside town near Bristol with an ornate Victorian pier, good fish and chips, a beach with a swimming area, and beautiful surrounding hills.

 #### This is a summary of episode 3 of our 2022 podcast series.
-Listen to the full episode here \[link to Podbean/hosting site] and find other episodes and previous series [here](/podcast/).
+Listen to the full episode [here](https://flightfreeuk.podbean.com/e/confessions-of-an-eco-hypocrite/) and find other episodes and previous series [here](/podcast/).

 *Credits:*